chienleow/flowspace-bakery.tar/NOTES.md

 5. Feature: As a bakery owner using the mobile web, I want my "Prepare Cookie" button to be first Since the Prepare Cookie button is really important, when the bakery owner is using a mobile screen, the prepare cookie button should be the first thing on the oven page.
 But, on non-mobile browsers, the button should remain where it is currently.
+   - isnt this the first thing on the oven page already?